daveyburke/Brain-Computer-Interface/README.md

 ## Inference

-EEG data should be a numpy array of size [3, 256] corresponding to channels (C3, Cz, C4) x time series (2s of data sampled at 128 Hz, bandpass 4-50 Hz, uV scale).
+EEG data should be a numpy array of size [3, 256] corresponding to channels (C3, C4, Cz) x time series (2s of data sampled at 128 Hz, bandpass 4-50 Hz, uV scale).
 EEG data epoch should start sync'd to stimulus trigger (tone 1 kHz, 70 ms plus prompt, e.g.  "Think left or right")